Jaboleo/crime-map/README.md

 ## CSV file
-In order for the app to work you need to download a SacramentocrimeJanuary2006.csv file included in this repo or download its longer version from the link below.
+In order for the app to work you need to download the "SacramentocrimeJanuary2006.csv" file included in this repo or download its longer version from the link below.

 Crime records .csv file in this repo is just a fragment of the original one.
 I made it shorter due to some performance issues, so there's still some work to be done here.